OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-builder/run.md

 ll-builder run --exec /bin/bash
 ```

-With this option, `ll-builder` will enter the `bash` terminal after creating the container, and can perform other operations inside the container.
+With this option, `ll-builder` will enter the `bash` terminal after creating the container, and you can perform other operations inside the container.